 Dobos Torta (Drummer Cake)

 Sausages are a big deal in Hungary.
-They feature in dishes served at breakfast, lunch and dinner and pop up in stews, soups, salads and pastries.
+They are featured in dishes served at breakfast, lunch, and dinner and pop up in stews, soups, salads, and pastries.
 Kolbász is the catch-all term for Hungarian sausage and there are many different varieties on offer that are served cooked, boiled, cured or smoked.
 Don't leave without sampling csabai kolbász, a spicy sausage flavored with paprika; Gyulai kolbász, a beech wood-smoked sausage from the town of Gyula; and májas hurka, a boiled liver sausage.